With a software provider, you can e-file PDF Forms 1095-C by converting the data into an IRS-acceptable format.

 If you are required to file these information returns and fail to file or fail to furnish forms by the due date, then you may be subject to the following penalties:

-Special rules apply that increase the per-return and per-statement and total penalties with no maximum limitations if there is intentional disregard of the requirement to file the returns and furnish recipient statements2021 Instructions for Forms 1094-C and 1095-C
+Special rules apply that increase the per-return and per-statement and total penalties if there is intentional disregard of the requirement to file the returns and furnish the required statements2022 Instructions for Forms 1094-C and 1095-C

 Check out the graphic below to see how quickly fines can accumulate based on a sample size of 250 forms the business should have filed.